 We believe in the power of storytelling.
 To introduce our model we want to share one of the stories we collected that succinctly puts all the pieces together.
 This is Milagros Tanega, branch manager of the Evelyn Meador Library, Harris County Public Library.
-Her story illustrates one of the central findings of this project - namely that innovation comes from library workers/leaders and community partners coming together to work together.
-This finding is illustrated below Milagros's story in two images that you are free to use however you want.
+Her story exemplifies one of the central findings of this project - namely that innovation comes from library workers/leaders and community partners coming together to work together.
+This finding is illustrated below Milagros's story in two images on pages 3 and 4 that you are free to use however you want.